uboslinux/ubos-docs/sphinx/users/installation/x86_container.rst

 We tested against ``systemd`` versions 219 and later:

 * running UBOS in a container within UBOS;
-* running UBOS in a container within Arch Linux.
+* running UBOS in a container within Arch Linux;
+* running UBOS in a container within Ubuntu.

 Chances are it also works on other ``systemd``-based distros.